-The current Board of Directors was elected at a Shareholders Meeting held on April 30th, 2021 and is currently constituted as follows: Mr. Scott Lawrence as director and Mr. Alfredo Ergas Segal as his respective deputy director; Mr. Ganxiang Tang as director and Mr. Tao He as his respective deputy director; Mr. Richard Cacchione as director and Mr. Michael Rosenfeld as his respective deputy director; Mr. Jordan Anderson as director and Mr. Jon Perry as his respective deputy director; Mr. Mario Valcarce Durán as director and Mr. José Miguel Bambach Salvatore as his respective deputy director; Mr. Blas Tomic Errázuriz as director and Mr. Patricio Reyes Infante as his respective deputy director; Mr. Juan Benabarre Benaiges as director and Mr. Roberto Munita Valdés as his respective deputy director; Ms. Patricia Núñez Figueroa as director and Mr. Claudio Campos Bierwirth as her respective deputy director and Ms. Andrea Butelmann Peisajoff director and Mr. Juan Agustín Laso Bambach as her respective deputy director.
+The current Board of Directors was elected at a Shareholders Meeting held on April 30th, 2021 and is currently constituted as follows: Mr. Scott Lawrence as director and Mr. Alfredo Ergas Segal as his respective deputy director; Mr. Ganxiang Tang as director and Mr. Tao He as his respective deputy director; Mr. Richard Cacchione as director and Mr. Michael Rosenfeld as his respective deputy director; Mr. Jordan Anderson as director and Mr. Jon Perry as his respective deputy director; Mr. Mario Valcarce Durán as director and Mr. José Miguel Bambach Salvatore as his respective deputy director; Mr. Blas Tomic Errázuriz as director and Mr. Patricio Reyes Infante as his respective deputy director; Mr. Claudio Campos Bierwirth as her respective deputy director and Ms. Andrea Butelmann Peisajoff director and Mr. Juan Agustín Laso Bambach as her respective deputy director.